 Independent pubs: Lottery.
 Could be excellent, could be nothing.
 Worth checking menus online before visiting if AF matters to you.

 Craft beer bars: Surprisingly variable.
-Some have embraced AF craft (Mikkeller bars always have options).
+Some have embraced AF craft.
 Others focus exclusively on alcoholic beer and treat AF as an afterthought.

 What You Won't Find (Usually)